jorisvddonk/metanam3s/README.md

 Words that appear multiple times will automatically be deduplicated.

+## Importing a wordlist from BGG

+To import a wordlist from a BGG user profile, use:

+`npm run import-from-bgg <username>`

 # Various info that might be useful for people that are interested in making board games using HTML+CSS:

 - `break-inside` CSS property does not work inside `grid` elements in Google Chrome when printing (as of October 2019), but does work with Firefox.